Cornell-MAE-UG/spring-2025-portfolio-nataliekaplan/_pages/cv.md

 #### Work Experience
 - **Cornell University - Peer Advisor**
-  [August, 2024] - [November, 2024]
+  [August, 2024] - Present
-  - Guided a class of 20 first year engineering students through their transition to Cornell
+  - Guiding a class of 20 first year engineering students through their transition to Cornell
-  - Co-planned the first-year Engineering Seminar with another peer advisor and a faculty instructor to strategically organize and facilitate the logistics of the 10-week curriculum
+  - Co-planning the first-year Engineering Seminar with another peer advisor and a faculty instructor to strategically organize and facilitate the logistics of the 10-week curriculum
-  - Mentored, built connections with, and provided insight in solidarity with first-year students as they transitioned to the college and the Cornell community
+  - Mentoring, building connections with, and providing insight in solidarity with first-year students as they transition to the college and the Cornell community

 - **theCoderSchool - Code Coach**
   [May, 2024] - [August, 2024]